 We have no management changes planned at this time.

 Are there concerns that weakened market cap could trigger a takeover bid?

-Enron’s policy is not to comment on rumors on speculation about mergers or acquisitions.
+Enron’s policy is not to comment on rumors, discussions or activities concerning mergers, acquisitions or sales, whether related to the recent stock price decline or otherwise.